alexbalmus/dci_java_playground/README.md

 https://fulloo.info/Documents/ArtimaDCI.html

-Approach taken for roles in Java: interfaces with default methods (one of the suggestions from the Wikipedia article listed in the More info section).
+Approach taken for roles in Java: interfaces with default methods (one of the suggestions from the Wikipedia article listed in the "More info" section below).

 We start out with a generic SAM (Single Abstract Method) interface called Role having a method self() which would return a reference to the target (role playing) object (the equivalent of "this"):